-Even if a driver uses more than one CMV per day, a DVIR must be done before the driver can put the truck on the road.
+Even if a driver uses more than one CMV per day, a DVIR must be done for each truck before the driver can put it on the road.

-The FMCSA says the DVIR must include "defects and deficiencies" on the CMV in a number of categories which include:
+The FMCSA says the pre-trip inspections must include "defects and deficiencies" on the CMV in a number of categories which include:

 - Service brakes, including trailer brake connections

 - Parking (hand) brake

 - Wheels and rims

 If a driver finds any part of his or her vehicle to be deficient they are required to get it fixed before they can use the CMV.
 The original pre-trip inspection with the deficiency must be kept for three months and the corrective actions taken must be noted on the original DVIR.